WayneCrawford/obsinfo/information_files.rst

         note: "I like to write things down"
         sample_rate: 500

-Most configuration specifications are made in the ``Network`` file, but `Instrument Component Configuration`_ specifications can also be made in the ``Instrumentation`` file (for example, to set the default preamplifier gain for a given instrumentation).
-Specifications made "higher up" will override any conflicting specifications "lower down".
+Most configuration choices are made in the ``Network`` file, but `Instrument Component Configuration`_ choices can also be made in the ``Instrumentation`` file (for example, to set the default preamplifier gain for a given instrumentation).
+Choices made "higher up" will override any conflicting choices "lower down".
-For example, a specification given in an ``Instrumentation Configuration``_ object have precedence over those given in the corresponding ``Instrumentation``_ object)
+For example, a choice made in an ``Instrumentation Configuration``_ object have precedence over those given in the corresponding ``Instrumentation``_ object)